Case study short-term saving

 I wouldn't have that certainty if I invested the money in shares.

-Shares could just as easily go down by 20% just when I need the
+Shares are volatile and could go down just when I need the